PartnerComm/wp-plugin-miniorange-saml-20-single-sign-on/readme.txt

 3. Configure your IdP in your Wordpress site.

 == Changelog ==

+= 12.1.4 =
+Updated the bootstrap version to 5.2.2

+= 12.1.3 =
+Fix for license file

+= 12.1.2 =
+WP 6.1 Compatibility
+Fixes for PHP 8.1
+Import/Export fixes

+= 12.1.1 =
+Compatibility with Wordfence Scanner

 = 12.1.0 =
 Security fix for open redirect vulnerability